scollier/SATraining/configKubernetes.md

 for i in $(ls /etc/kubernetes/*); do cp $i{,.orig}; echo "Making a backup of $i"; done
 ```

-**NOTE:** It is important that you replace any exsiting content in the config files below with the new content provided.
+**NOTE:** It is important that you replace any existing content in the config files below with the new content provided.
 You will find that the existing content in the config files may not match what is provided below.
 This is expected.

 * Edit `/etc/kubernetes/config` to be the same on **all hosts**.
 For OpenStack VMs we will be using the *private IP address* of the master host.
 Make sure to substitute out the MASTER_PRIV_IP_ADDR placeholder below.